From Anecdotal Evidence to Quantitative Evaluation Methods: A Systematic Review on Evaluating Explainable AI: Introduction

 We specifically included ``reasoning, functioning and/or behavior'' in our definition to capture different types of explanations, which can be roughly related to the three approaches identified by Gilpin et al.~\cite{gilpin_explaining_2018}. \emph{Reasoning} refers to the process on how a model came to a particular decision.
 In Gilpin's terms, it explains the ``processing'' of data to answer the question ``Why does this particular input lead to that particular output?''. \emph{Functioning} refers to the (internal) workings and internal data structures of the machine learning models, and therefore relates to the ``representation of data''~\cite{gilpin_explaining_2018}. \emph{Behavior} refers to how the model globally operates without specifically analyzing the internal workings (e.g. by observing input and output) which can ``simplify interpretation''~\cite{gilpin_explaining_2018}.
 The inclusive \emph{or} indicates that an explanation can satisfy multiple goals.

 \paragraph{Terminology and Notation} In this paragraph, we introduce our terminology with corresponding notation to allow an unambiguous review and discussion in the rest of this paper.
 Let $f$ be a \emph{predictive machine learning model}, such as a neural network or decision tree, trained to take some data as input and predict the corresponding output.
 Given input $x$, the predictive model $f$ outputs a prediction $f(x)$.
 Let $e$ denote an \emph{explanation method} which generates explanations.
-The explanation method can produce a local explanation which explains a single prediction, notated as $e(f(x))$, or a global explanation explaining the predictive model as a whole: $e(f)$.
+The explanation method can produce a local explanation which explains a single prediction, denoted as $e(f(x))$, or a global explanation explaining the predictive model as a whole: $e(f)$.
 The explanations generated by explanation method $e$ are of a certain \emph{explanation type}, e.g.~a decision tree, heatmap or rule list.
 In case of an intrinsically interpretable model (also called \emph{self-explaining}~\cite{nips/Alvarez-MelisJ18}), the predictive model is already explainable by design, since interpretability is built into the architecture.
 For such self-explaining methods, the model and explanation method are the same, i.e., $e=f$, such that $f(x) = e(x)$.